For part 1, go here.

 There’s an anecdote that David Foster Wallace recounted in an interview that keeps playing on my mind*.
 He talked about the fact that he didn’t own a TV because of the great anxiety it brought him; he would spend hours in front of it, mercilessly flicking through hundreds of channels, never actually watching anything, continuing to look for something “better” (without any real sense of what that meant) instead just watching one show [skip to 42:43 if you’re on a tablet/mobile device].

 This example resonated with me because perhaps one of my worst habits is spending copious hours idling on the internet.
 Idling being key here.
-When there’s no notification activity going on my various social media accounts or email I’m filled with an almost anxious malaise, flitting aimlessly between my various accounts and scrolling, searching for a good feeling.
-The funny thing is that this rarely happens; I can swallow hours of time doing this to little effect.
-Part of this, I think is to make up for something.
-You know, like resisting that forever empty?
+When there’s no notification activity going on my various social media accounts or email I’m filled with an almost anxious malaise, flitting aimlessly between my various accounts and scrolling, searching for something.

 A background motivation is that I’m chasing that rush you get whenever you see all the likes pouring in.
 I don’t necessitate it but I do enjoy the validation.
-And without it, there’s that emptiness.
+And without it, there’s emptiness.
 When I flit about, I don’t get edified but neither do I feel terrible.
-Not only that, I use this method to “decompress” when I’ve been out, for example.
-It’s not just phone scrolling, TV can fall under this, too.
-I often unwind with it but not with moderation, neglecting more productive desires.

-This is partly due to the hook of modern entertainment is that it has the ability to tell more nuanced stories that explore a wide range of topics.
+This is partly due to the hook of modern entertainment and its ability to tell more nuanced stories that explore a wide range of topics.
 And, with technological advancements, storytelling is at its most presentable.
-It’s very easy to immerse ourselves.
+It’s very easy to immerse ourselves in a variety of mediums.

 Games like Uncharted 4 and The Witcher 3 can tell visually pleasing stories with an emotionality that rivals cinema and television.
-The culture and developers always had this desire to come about, but now we have the actual means to tell these kinds of stories because our technology has caught up with our vision.
+You can argue that the culture and developers always had this desire for this, but now we have the actual means to tell these kinds of stories because our technology has caught up with our vision.

 I’m not saying that everyone should write a book or learn violin.
-Or even that unwinding in such a way is necessarily a bad thing—or at all!”Taking your mind off things” sometimes is necessary to be a functional and rounded person, I think.
+Or even that unwinding in such a way is necessarily a bad thing—or at all!”Taking your mind off things” sometimes is necessary to be a functional and rounded person.
 And entertainment can provide that brief respite.
-But surely entertainment cuts into productivity.
+But surely entertainment can come at a cost.

 I always feel like I need to occupy my time in some way.
 I can’t sit with my thoughts, and have a quiet moment and hear the wind sing unless I’m doing something else.
 When there’s any degree of loading, like Netflix is booting up on my home console or on my TV, I’ll reach for my phone or, if I’m feeling “intellectual”, my book.
 It’s not long enough to do anything but I keep doing it anyway.